aksiome/bookshelf/docs/modules/xp.md

   **State**: Players XP is updated.
 ```

-*Example: Set your total XP amount to 42:*
+*Example: set your total XP amount to 42*

 ```mcfunction
 # Once (execute on you)